It might have been a cardinal — or maybe the wind in the trees — that distracted me for a few seconds this spring. But a few seconds was all it took.

 9 ways to avoid pet-related injuries

 - Choose your leash wisely.
 Look for a leash with a comfortable grip, and make sure it’s not too long.
-For large breeds and pups who pull, well-fitting harnesses can be safer for both you and your dog.
+For large breeds and pups who pull, well-fitting harnesses can be safer.

 - Hold the leash rather than wrapping it around your wrist or hand.
 And don’t exercise your dog by holding the leash while you ride a bike.